willgarcia/rotc/01-docker/01-docker/EXERCISE-02.md

 ### Tag the Docker images

 To let Docker know you want to publish to our own registry, you need to _tag_ the image with the registry server location (_address:port_).
-The GCP registry created for this workshop is `rotcaus/dockerfundamentals`.
+The Docker registry used for this workshop is `rotcaus/dockerfundamentals` (Docker Hub).

 When tagging an image, a recommended practice is to add a version to the tag name.
 From now on, we will use the **team name** as the version to tag all our Docker images.